MichMATYCwebsite/MichMATYC/content/events/past-events.md

 +++

-#### AMIIBL Offering a Free One-Day Workshop on Using IBL in College Mathematics Classrooms
+#### AMIIBL Offering a Free One-Day Workshop on using IBL in College Mathematics Classrooms

 <i class="far fa-calendar-alt" style="margin-right: 5px;"></i><i>May 14, 2020</i>